 My “buddies” and I have become friends.
 They’re a couple that went to the U.S. with Fulbright.
 I attended their family holiday celebrations, we’ve gone to local museums, and we have dinners every once in a while.
 We always end up having great conversations about their time in the U.S., my thoughts on Finland, and all of our diverse research projects. - U.S. Fulbright Fellow 2018-2019

 • Provide concrete help.
-If possible, ask the grantee if they wish to have help with practical matters when arriving to Finland, such as registering with the Finnish Digital Agency and opening a bank account.
+If possible, ask the grantee if they wish to have help with practical matters when arriving in Finland, such as registering with the Finnish Digital Agency and opening a bank account.
 These matters have every now and then been complicated for the grantees and having a local/Finnish speaker along would have often helped.

-• Meet at least twice (or more times) during the grantees time in Finland
+• Meet at least twice (or more times) during the grantee's time in Finland

-• Help grantees connect with individuals, groups, or organizations in their interested field of study and/or personal interests and hobbies.
+• Help grantees connect with individuals, groups, or organizations in their field of study and/or personal interests and hobbies.
 You can help them make connections in Finland.
 Any practical advice or help is also very much appreciated

 Tips for a successful Buddy experience